Skip to content

 • language (de | fr | it | en, required)

-• ownerSurname (string, optional; required for sole proprietorship checks)
+• ownerSurname (string, optional; required for sole proprietorship checks; send the current official family name)

 • legalSeat (string, optional; improves geographic consistency checks)